Ferry Meadows railway station

-Ferry Meadows is a station on the Nene Valley Railway between Wansford and Orton Mere.
-The current station has one platform, and has no car park of its own.
+Overton (for Ferry Meadows) is a station on the Nene Valley Railway between Wansford and Orton Mere.
+It was originally named Ferry Meadows, the name change being made in 2017.
+The current station has one platform, and has no car park of its own although proposals have been approved that will create a second platform.
 In 2004, a new station building was added.
 Previously at Fletton Junction on the East Coast Main Line, the building was dismantled, moved to Ferry Meadows and rebuilt brick-by-brick in its current location.
 In the Nene Park close by, there is a watersports centre as well as three children's play areas, three lakes and a miniature railway.
 The Park is open throughout the year, but most facilities such as the miniature railway and pedaloes only run from Easter to the end of October.
 Ferry Meadows station is on the site of the former Orton Waterville station.

 On 1 June 2017, Ferry Meadows was renamed to its original name of Overton as part of the Nene Valley Railways 40th anniversary celebrations.

 Ferry Meadows appears briefly in two James Bond films, GoldenEye and Octopussy.